rydmike/rydmike.github.io/README.md

 A Flutter color picker package.
 A web demo that shows the features of the color picker are available here [ColorPicker demo](http://rydmike.com/pickerdemo).
 (BROKEN)

-For some reason GitHub refuses to udpate this page, I'm still trying to get it to work.
+For some reason GitHub refuses to update this page, I'm still trying to get it to work.
 A GitHub public version will be published shortly and [pub.dev](https://pub.dev) version will follow pretty quickly after that.

 ## FlexColorScheme